genouest/docker_elasticsearch_query/README.md

 ES_DISPLAY_FIELDS = List of comma-separated fields to return.
 Default to all ES_MAX_RESULTS = Number of results returned by the query.
 Default to 10 ES_HIGHLIGHT_TAG = Html tag (without <>) wrapping the highlights (matched terms).
-Default to 'em'
+Default to 'em' ES_ALLOWED_FILTERS = List of comma-separated fields that can be used as direct filters.
+Default to none
 ```

 Simple send your query to the '/' or '/query' endpoint, with the query itself as the 'q' get parameter.